swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 ### Reporting
-This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webook Reporting](/ops-admin/reporting) with following new columns:
+This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webhook Reporting](/ops-admin/reporting) with following new columns:

 | Field Name                  | Description
 |-----------------------------| ----------------------------------------------------